PeilunLu053/architecturegen/README.md

 ## Limitations

-- The vectoriser currently outputs bounding boxes for connected pixel blobs; more advanced vectorisation (spline fitting, hatch detection, etc.) can be implemented by providing a custom `Vectorizer`.
+- The vectoriser currently produces single-loop polylines for each connected region.
+  More advanced vectorisation (spline fitting, hatch detection, etc.) can be implemented by providing a custom `Vectorizer`.
 - Direct DWG binary writing is out of scope; the exporter produces an ASCII DXF file that can be fed into DWG conversion utilities bundled with most CAD applications.